 2018 has been an incredibly difficult year.
 No, not for real estate.
 2018 has been difficult for me, personally.
-Probably my most difficult year I can recall in my 40 (something) years.
+Probably the most challenging year that I can recall in my 40 (something) years.

 In July, my dad’s health started to decline.
 We were able to get into the VA center in Ivins for 20 days of rehab.
-During this time, my mom discovered a lump on her side, which she was concerned about.
+During this time, my mom discovered a lump on her side, which caused her to become concerned.
 She went in for surgery to remove it and during that stay she was diagnosed with Stage IV lung cancer.
 Her “overnight” expected stay in the hospital turned into six nights.
-During her stay, my dad was also admitted, so I was running between floors checking on them throughout the day.
+During her stay, my dad was admitted, so I was running between floors checking on them throughout the day.
 The morning after Dad was admitted was truly frightening, as all of the medical staff prepared me for the loss of my dad.
-I was alone in that moment, being bombarded with questions I was not prepared to answer.
+I was alone at that moment, being bombarded with questions I was not prepared to answer.
 But how can this be!?
-My mom was downstairs and she was dealing with post-op delirium, so she was literally on the “crazy train” and didn’t even know where she was.
+My mom was downstairs, and she was dealing with post-op delirium, so she was literally on the “crazy train” and didn’t even know where she was.
 When my mom returns to normal and asks “Where is JB?” how will I explain to her that her husband died?

 So, each day has been a challenge.
 My family keeps me together, they have been the stitching of the proverbial mental “keep it together” sweater.
 I’ve lost a lot of focus and haven’t done the things I should be doing for my business.
 But when my family leaves for work and school, and I am alone, the stitching on my mental family sweater is weak.
 This is where my clients come in.
 This letter, or post, or file on my computer (I’m still not sure where I’m going with this) is not to ask for pity, or sympathy, or to feel bad for my crappy year.
 We've had some really fun moments this year too!
 It’s really to say thank you.
 On days I’ve really been on the brink of disaster, I get that call.
 A client, or even just a sign up on my website, followed up by a question “Hey I’d like to see this house today” or “can you send me some homes with a pool?”
 It forced me, in that collapsing moment, to regain my focus and remain mentally intact.
 Redirecting my weakness to assist someone that needs my strengths.
 The strength to my weakened stitching, coming from my business.
 Coming from my clients.
 Coming from you.